Sbai7/FARLib/README.md

       matrix(old_isize+i,old_jsize+i) = 1.d0
    end do
 ```
-here is a printout of the matrix before and after this transformation:
+Here is a printout of the matrix before and after this transformation:
 ```
        3.5  1.3  7.9  0.0  4.3
        0.7  3.3  0.0  1.5  0.0